-Volunteers at Virginia Mason Memorial unanimously agree: it's a rewarding experience that gives people from all walks of life the opportunity to really make a difference.
+Volunteers at Yakima Valley Memorial unanimously agree: it's a rewarding experience that gives people from all walks of life the opportunity to really make a difference.
 From acquiring new skills or building friendships, our friendly, helpful and compassionate volunteers feel good about helping our patients and families.

-Volunteering has a rich history at Virginia Mason Memorial, starting in 1948 when the first guild members began fundraising to meet our communities need for a new hospital.
+Volunteering has a rich history at Yakima Valley Memorial, starting in 1948 when the first guild members began fundraising to meet our communities need for a new hospital.
 Today, volunteers are an integral part of the staff.
 They work with Memorial employees to enhance the service and hospitality given to patients, families and visitors.

-We encourage you to meet our volunteers and find out more about the benefits of volunteering at Virginia Mason Memorial.
+We encourage you to meet our volunteers and find out more about the benefits of volunteering at Yakima Valley Memorial.

 Over 380 active volunteers serve in approximately 80 volunteer positions in 68 different departments.

 - Samantha Monterrey, Supervisor of the Voluntary Workforce Department | Coordinator North Star Lodge and 'Ohana(509) 575-6729

 - Samantha Monterrey, Voluntary Workforce Supervisor - Hospital (509) 575-8053